-The very first time I was fascinated by Japanese was in 2003: Quentin Tarantino had just released Kill Bill vol.1 and I went to watch it at the cinema for 3 times in less than 2 weeks.
+The very first time the Japanese language caught my attention was in 2003.
+Quentin Tarantino had just released Kill Bill vol.1 and I watched it in cinema 3 times.
 In hindsight, Uma Thurman was not super good at it, but nonetheless, I thought it was the coolest language ever.

 Flash forward to 2012: I got a BA in Asian Cultures and I moved to Kyoto to study Japanese at a language school.
-I was planning on staying for one year and ended up doubling that.
+The plan was to stay for one year, I ended up staying two.
 It was the most intense, both one of the happiest and one of the most difficult times of my life.
-I stepped out of my comfort zone in ways I didn’t believe possible.
+I expanded my comfort zone in ways I didn’t believe possible.
 I fell in love with the country’s culture and picked up some of its habits, to the point that my friends would make fun of me saying that I was more Japanese than the Japanese themselves.

 Despite feeling so at home I realised that the way of living was not for me.
 I didn’t want to do crazy amounts of overtime and I was aware that being a foreigner and a woman wouldn’t have made things easy for me.